 It’s also why companies rely so much on robust email strategies, like drip campaigns.
 Sending emails to customers generally costs as much as simply paying for the email campaign platform (like MailChimp).
 You’re not paying per email opened or anything to the equivalent of Google Ads or social advertising cost-per-click models.

 Typically, when a new company comes to us for help, we’ll quickly identify their online advertising costs and assess whether it is even worth bidding on search or social advertising platforms.
 If it seems like a stretch, we review several strategies that help keep initial acquisition costs as low as possible.

 So, what does a small business do if they struggle to get traffic to their website?

 - Look for opportunities to gain exposure through online blogs and industry influencers.

 - Collect qualified lead emails with a high-incentive, low-cost ad campaign.

-- Find opportunities to bid on AdWords with your lowest possible CPCs.
+- Find opportunities to bid on Google Ads with your lowest possible CPCs.